Aquib489/htmlxify/GETTING_STARTED.md

 ## Common Questions

 **Q: Do I need to install Node.js?**
-A: No!
-HTMLx uses Python.
+A: No! htmlxify uses Python.
 Make sure Python 3.x is installed.

 **Q: Can I customize the CSS?**
 A: Yes!
 Modify the generated `.css` file directly.